rouzinho/Neuromorphic-Computing/doc/ros_loihi2.md

 This tutorial will show how to play a rosbag of depth images to Loihi.

-## The interface
+## The interface in standalone

-We are going to create a python class that uses the ROS interface :
+We are going to create a python class that uses the ROS interface without the synchronization of timestamps.

 ```
 lif_default_config = {